|

 - Biting the child back.

-- State the consequence using words like "Time for a little bedroom time" if the consequence is a brief timeout.
+- State the consequence using words like "It's time to sit down over here."
 Remember it's not the

 severity of the consequence that matters, it's the certainty of a consequence.